 Simple Steps for Self Healing

-Early detection and treatment are valuable; however, they do not replace prevention.
-Maintaining a balanced state of well-being through prevention is always preferable, and much easier, than trying to regain lost balance.
+Early detection and treatment are valuable.
+However, they do not replace prevention.
+Maintaining a balanced state of well-being is always preferable, and much easier, than trying to regain lost balance.
 Whereas conventional medicine focuses on disease management, traditional medicine seeks first to strengthen and maintain existing well-being.

 Although ecology is a scientific discipline, its principles have not yet been utilized in health care.
 The refinements of prevention and maintaining balance are complex and subtle.
 The high technology favored by conventional medicine for early detection may not be useful in prevention.

-Traditional medical systems address not only the physical body, but also the subtle vibrational field that surrounds and interpenetrates it.
-Traditional healers use highly refined intuitive skills to identify imbalance at subtle levels, beyond the reach of technology, where it is easiest to recover balance.
+Traditional medical systems address not only the physical body, but also the subtle components of health.
+Traditional healers use highly refined intuitive skills to identify imbalance at subtle levels, beyond the reach of technology, where it’s easiest to recover balance.
 Ayurveda, for example, recognizes six levels of disease.
-Conventional medicine can detect pathology only at the final, grossest level, the proverbial tip of the iceberg, supported by many layers of “invisible” imbalance.
-Palliation is still possible at this final stage of disease, and the progress of disease may be slowed, but complete reversal, including both cure of the disease and overall rebalancing, is considered at best to be difficult to accomplish.
+Conventional medicine can detect pathology only at the final, grossest level, the proverbial tip of the iceberg, supported by many layers of invisible yet discernible imbalance.
+Palliation is still possible at the final stage of disease, and the progress of disease may be slowed, but complete reversal, including both cure of the disease and overall rebalancing and restoration of health, is considered at best to be difficult to accomplish.

 Stress is unavoidable.
-Reiki treatment rebalances the subtle vibrational body, creating profound relaxation and reducing the degenerative biochemical effects of chronic stress.
-Reiki appears to guide the system to a profound state of relaxation in which the body’s innate healing and self-regulating mechanisms reboot, returning the various systems of the body to harmonious, efficient functioning.
-There is no way to measure the preventive benefits that might accrue through regular Reiki treatment.
-Each person must gauge the value of Reiki from considering what is known about the degenerative effects of stress, the effectiveness of Reiki to reduce stress, and his or her own experience and intuition.
+Reiki practice supports the system to rebalance itself, evoking a profound self-healing response from deep within the individual, potentially returning the various systems of the body to harmonious, efficient functioning.
+There’s no way to measure the preventive benefits that might accrue through regular Reiki treatment or daily Reiki self practice.
+Each person must gauge the value of Reiki practice from considering what is known about the degenerative effects of stress, the effectiveness of Reiki practice to help the system rebalance and reduce stress, and his or her own experience and intuition.

 What is medical intuition and can it help me?

 Medical intuition can be an invaluable support to well-being if the intuitive is clear and credible, and if the information is used with intelligence and common sense.
-Medical intuition enables one to identify often subjective areas where we can strengthen our wellness, providing highly personalized care which physicians have historically extended their patients, but which has been largely lost as the practice of medicine became increasingly involved in technology.
+Medical intuition helps you identify often subjective areas where you can strengthen your wellness, creating your own highly personalized care which physicians have historically extended their patients, but which has been largely lost as the practice of medicine became increasingly involved in technology.

 Patients with serious medical conditions may feel simultaneously grateful for state-of-the-art conventional medical care and disempowered by the process of receiving that care.
 The seemingly exclusive focus on the wizardry of high technology in conventional care supports a reductionist view of the human body as a machine.
 Patients can become overwhelmed and passive as they feel themselves shifting from being a person to being a collection of parts.
 Passivity on the part of the patient makes it easy for hopelessness and depression to take hold, which does not bode well for medical outcomes.
 Patients need to support their healing between medical visits, and physicians need to acknowledge the value of engaging the patient in the processes of both curing disease and regaining health and well-being.